-- You’ll have to pay for any licences or artwork you use to create your design.
+- You’ll have to pay for any licenses or artwork you use to create your design.

 - If you purchase any pre-made graphic design elements like images, illustrations or fonts you’ll run the risk of not selling a completely unique design.

 T-Shirt Design Inspiration